browserengineering/book/book/scheduling-and-threading.md

             self.needs_pipeline_update = False
 ```

-Now replace all cases where parts of the rendering pipeline were called with
+Replace all cases where parts of the rendering pipeline were called with
 `set_needs_pipeline_update`, for example `load`:

 ``` {.python}